lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 [Networking Services in Microsoft Azure specialization - Audit](https://assetsprod.microsoft.com/en-us/networking-services-in-microsoft-azure-audit-checklist.pdf)| Audit Checklist | Partner Specializations
 [Azure Network Security](https://github.com/Azure/Azure-Network-Security) | Deploy Azure NetSec resources programmatically using scripts and templates | GitHub
 [Azure Network Security Ninja Training](https://techcommunity.microsoft.com/t5/azure-network-security-blog/azure-network-security-ninja-training/ba-p/2356101) | In this blog post, we will walk you through basic to advanced scenarios for Azure network security.
 Ready to become an Azure NetSec ninja?
 Dive right in! | Tech Community 2022
+[WhatTheHAck - Advanced Networking](https://github.com/microsoft/WhatTheHack/blob/master/028-AdvancedNetworking/README.md) | In this hack, you will work through an example company, Contoso's architecture requirements for their IaaS workloads.
+You will put together a network design for Contoso.
+There are multiple challenges in this hack.
+Follow these in order to deploy a solution to Azure that is secure, scalable and provides visibility into the your environment | WhatTheHack

 ## Workload HCI